microsoft/fabricrealtimelab/modules/module05a.md

 ## 4. Test the Pipeline

 While we aren't quite done, we have enough to test to make sure things are working as expected.
-From the Home tab in the pipeline, select Run.
+From the Home tab in the pipeline, select *Run*.
+The pipeline will first validate to find any configuration errors.
 This initial run will take a few moments, and will copy the data into the staging table.

 From the pipeline, we should see the following output: